smiffytech/envmon/README.md

 * alt (integer, or null) - elevation.
 * utc_offset (float) - local timezone offset from UTC (hours.)
 Note that system ignores daylight savings.

+The latitude, longitude and timezone offset in the example configurtion file are for Adelaide Airport (ADL.)

 ### sensors ###

 List of all sensors on which system is reporting.